Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Simulation Results

+which show the gain achieved by $\mathbf x^*$, the gain by $\mathbf u^*$, and the joint impact of $\{\mathbf x^*,\mathbf u^*\}$, respectively.
+Fig. \ref{fig:radarpattern_of_Alg1} illustrates the above three beampatterns achieved by Algorithm~\ref{alg:minP} and the sensing-only scheme.
+From the first subfigure, it is seen that three main transmit beams of Algorithm~\ref{alg:minP} are pointed towards the target and the downlink users, respectively.
+The second subfigure shows that the directions of the interferers and uplink users are placed with relatively deep nulls in Algorithm~\ref{alg:minP} since their reflected and transmitted signals do cause severe interference to the radar sensing.
+The overall beampattern in the third subfigure combines the transmit and receive beampatterns.
+Compared with the sensing-only scheme, Algorithm~\ref{alg:minP} can additionally fulfill the requirement of downlink users and suppress the interference stemming from uplink users.
+The effectiveness of Algorithm~\ref{alg:minP} regarding the radar functionality is thus validated.

+Next, we show the beampattern for the communication functionality.
+With the optimized communication receive beamformers $\{ \mathbf w_k^*\}$, we define the receive beampattern for uplink user $k$ as $| (\mathbf w_k^*)^H \mathbf a_r (\theta)|^2$.
+The receive beampattern gains for two uplink users are then depicted in Fig. \ref{fig:communpattern_of_Alg1}.
+It is seen from the figure that for uplink user 1, $\mathbf w_1^*$ allocates a main beam pointing towards the user direction.
+Meanwhile, several deep nulls are placed towards the target, interferers, and the other uplink user 2, all of which cause interference when decoding the signal from user 1.
+Similar observations can be found in the second subfigure for user 2.
+In addition, our design achieves almost the same pattern as the communication-only scheme.
+Together with the fact that two main beams of the transmit signal are pointed to the downlink users as shown in the first subfigure in Fig.~\ref{fig:radarpattern_of_Alg1}, the effectiveness of the proposed design in terms of the communication functionality is thus validated.

 Fig. \ref{fig:minPversustau} shows the minimum total power versus the radar SINR threshold $\tau^\text{rad}$.
 Observe that the power consumed by the communication-only design remains unchanged since it does not contain the sensing constraint.
-On the contrary, when $\tau^\text{rad}$ increases, the power consumption of Algorithm \ref{alg:minP}, Algorithm \ref{alg:minPSC}, and the HD mode and their performance gaps between the communication-only design are enlarged due to the hasher requirement for radar sensing.
-Moreover, compared to the conventional HD mode, Algorithm \ref{alg:minP} yields a much lower power consumption, which validates the superiority of the proposed FD scheme.
-Also, it is seen that Algorithm \ref{alg:minP} and Algorithm \ref{alg:minPSC} achieve the identical performance in the considered range of parameters.
+On the contrary, when $\tau^\text{rad}$ increases, the power consumptions of Algorithm~\ref{alg:minP}, Algorithm~\ref{alg:minPSC}, the sensing-only scheme, and the HD mode are enlarged due to the hasher requirement for radar sensing.
+Moreover, compared to the conventional HD mode, Algorithm~\ref{alg:minP} yields a much lower power consumption, which validates the superiority of the proposed FD scheme.
+Also, it is seen that Algorithm~\ref{alg:minP} and Algorithm~\ref{alg:minPSC} achieve identical performance in the considered range of parameters.

 In the following part, we evaluate the performance of Algorithm 3.
 First, the convergence performance is illustrated in Fig. \ref{fig:iteration_maxR}.
 It can be seen that the proposed algorithm converges within a few iterations and a higher sum rate is generally obtained with the increasing number of users as the proposed scheme can exploit the inherent multiuser diversity.